Brian Dooreck MD

 Some people with lactose intolerance can still eat small amounts of dairy products without getting sick.

-Many people can take lactase pills or drops before eating, such as Lactaid or Dairy Ease, that allows them to digest dairy products.
+Many people can take lactase pills or drops before eating, such as Lactaid or Dairy Ease, which allows them to digest dairy products.
 There are also many lactose-free alternatives to dairy products!

 Here's one of the many resources available to help guide you.

-Read the American Society for Nutrition breakdown some plant-based milk alternatives here.
+Read the American Society for Nutrition breakdown of some plant-based milk alternatives here.

 If you are lactose intolerant, you should talk with your doctor about how to avoid calcium or vitamin D deficiencies.